LocalGovDigital/localgovdigital.github.io/membership/disciplinary-procedure.md

 Gross misconduct is defined as misconduct serious enough to destroy the membership contract between Localgov Digital and the member which makes further relationship and trust impossible.
 Gross misconduct is normally restricted to serious offences.
 The principal reasons for summary revocation of membership could include but are not limited to:

 - physical assault by an member on any other person;
-- theft, misappropriation or unlawful destruction of property: Localgov Digital’s, members’ or others’;
+- theft, misappropriation or unlawful destruction of property: Localgov Digital's, members' or others';
 - the giving or receiving of bribes or unauthorised gifts;
 - serious infringement of safety rules or negligence which causes unacceptable loss, damage or injury;
 - supplying security access codes to any unauthorised person;
 - unauthorised disclosure of information or misuse of trust of a serious nature;
 - making malicious or unfounded allegations of a serious nature;
 - deliberate falsification of any documents or claims, including time sheets, overtime or expense forms;
-- misconduct at work or away from work of such a serious nature as to bring into disrepute either the member’s position or Localgov Digital;
+- misconduct at work or away from work of such a serious nature as to bring into disrepute either the member's position or Localgov Digital;
 - serious discrimination relating to a protected characteristic (age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation);
 - harassment of a serious nature;
 - deliberately accessing internet sites containing pornographic, offensive or obscene material;